buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.3.11 =
+* Profiles - Small icon fix for 'Profile Links' option in the dashboard

 = 2.3.1 =
 * Profiles - Provided the option to replace usernames with unique IDs to secure member profile URLs
 * Profiles - Handled profile field instructions small formatting issue